ASE Certification Overview

 Advanced Engine Performance Specialist (L1) Certification

 This difficult test is focused on the diagnosis of general power-train, computerized power-train controls (including OBD II), ignition systems, fuel and air induction systems, emission control systems, and I/M test failures.
 Technicians must retest every five years to retain their Advanced Engine Performance Specialist Certification.
 Upon certification, the certified applicant will also receive a special ASE Advanced Level Specialist shoulder insignia, wallet I.D. card and a wall certificate.
-These technicians possess the knowledge and the skills required to diagnose sophisticated drivability and emissions-related problems on automobiles, SUVs, and light-duty trucks.
+These technicians possess the knowledge and the skills required to diagnose sophisticated driveability and emissions-related problems on automobiles, SUVs, and light-duty trucks.

 Light Duty Hybrid/Electric Vehicle Specialist (L3) Certification

 This difficult test is focused on the diagnosis of both high and low voltage electrical/electronic problems, as well as other supporting system problems, on hybrid/electric vehicles.
 Technicians must retest every five years to retain their Light Duty Hybrid/Electric Vehicle Specialist Certification.
 Upon certification, the certified applicant will also receive a special ASE Advanced Level Specialist shoulder insignia, wallet I.D. card and a wall certificate.
-These Technicians possess knowledge and the skills required to diagnose sophisticated drivability problems on hybrid/electric automobiles.
+These Technicians possess knowledge and the skills required to diagnose sophisticated driveability problems on hybrid/electric automobiles.

 Other Industry Certifications